 We will publish reviews and discussions relating to our book here.
 Feel free to leave comments below.

 Comrades of the US group Insurgent Notes wrote five contributions to the discussion about ‘Class Power on Zero-Hours’.
-We will read and write a response:

 A new article about our project and book in the German magazine Express:

 A longer exchange between us and the CWO about the question of day-to-day struggles and class consciousness.
 Their review of our book is here: https://www.leftcom.org/en/articles/2020-08-12/class-power-on-zero-hours-learning-the-hard-way

 We also received a review from the ‘Rebel Worker’ in Australia written from an orthodox ‘revolutionary syndicalist’ perspective.
 Unsurpriningly the author thinks that with ‘an experienced organiser’ some of the disputes we have been involved in could have been turned into successes.
 We think this believe in the ‘magic touch’ of organisers is misleading and factually incorrect.
 In the case of the Bakkavor dispute the main GMB guy was an ‘experienced’ industrial organiser who used to lead wildcat strikes in the construction industry in the 1980s – but all his experience didn’t help much when confronted with a migrant female workforce in a structurally weaker (food) industry during the time of the hostile environment of the Brexit era!
 The problem with syndicalism is that they have to ignore these ‘political’ issues of material limits to ‘organising’ – which paradoxically leads to weaker organised structures within the class.

 A new review by a Plan C comrade.
 Some praise: